-- (a) Immediately upon the imposition of a precautionary suspension or restriction, the Chief of Staff shall assign to another individual with appropriate clinical privileges responsibility for care of the suspended individual's hospitalized patients, or to otherwise aid in implementing the precautionary restriction, as appropriate.
+- (a) Immediately upon the imposition of a precautionary suspension or restriction, the department chair or the Chief of Staff shall assign to another individual with appropriate clinical privileges responsibility for care of the suspended individual's hospitalized patients, or to otherwise aid in implementing the precautionary restriction, as appropriate.
 The assignment shall be effective until the patients are discharged.
-The wishes of the patient shall be considered in the selection of a covering physician. - (b) All practitioners have a duty to cooperate with the Chief of Staff, the MEC, the CMO, and the CEO in enforcing precautionary suspensions or restrictions.
+The wishes of the patient shall be considered in the selection of a covering physician. - (b) All practitioners have a duty to cooperate with the Chief of Staff, the department chair, the MEC, the CMO, and the CEO in enforcing precautionary suspensions or restrictions.